viamrobotics/docs/docs/ml/upload-model.md

 1. Select the **Model framework** or the type of model.
    TensorFlow Lite, TensorFlow, PyTorch, and ONNX model frameworks are currently supported.
 2. Upload the files required for your model framework.
+   If you choose a TensorFlow Lite or ONNX model framework, you add a `.txt` label file.
+   This should include the label names you provided in training, with one name per line.

+   If you choose a TensorFlow model framework, you should upload it in the [SavedModel format](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/saved_model/README.md#the-savedmodel-format).
-3. Specify a name for the model.
+4. Specify a name for the model.
-4. Specify the **Task type**.
+5. Specify the **Task type**.
-5. Add a short description.
+6. Add a short description.
    This will help other users to understand how to use your model.

 Select **Upload model**.
 The model is now visible on the **MODELS** subtab of the **DATA** tab in the [Viam app](https://app.viam.com) and available to [deploy on your machine](/ml/deploy/).
 Also, if you selected **Public**, it should be publicly visible in the [Viam registry](https://app.viam.com/registry).

-{{% alert title="TFLite label files" color="tip" %}}
-During Step 2, if you chose a TensorFlow Lite model framework, you add a `.txt` label file.
-This should include the label names you provided in training, with one name per line.
-{{% /alert %}}

 {{% /tab %}}
 {{% tab name="New version" %}}